davidAlvaBro/webpage_for_comsum/content/shelf-network.md

 The first method has the issue that books that appear more often in the dataset will be more likely to have appeared more times with the other books, hence, books that appear little will not be removed entirely from the if we use the first method of weighing.
 Therefore, we needed something more addaptive.
 <br>
 In the second method the edge weights are given by,

 $$e_{book_i, book_j} = \frac{C_{book_i, book_j}}{\sqrt{C_{book_i} \cdot C_{book_j}}}.$$

-This introduces a new issue, which is that if a book $book_i$ always appear together with $book_j$, but $book_j$ is much more frequent in the dataset, then the edge between these two books is small.
+This introduces a new issue, which is that if a book $book_{i}$ always appear together with $book_{j}$, but $book_{j}$  is much more frequent in the dataset, then the edge between these two books is small.
 This means that books that frequently appear in the dataset will always have small edge weights, and thus, will be removed if we set a threshhold.
 This is not ideal either, as *The Hunger Games* should probably always appear in shelves that have *Catching Fire* (the second Hunger Games book), but the other way around is probably not true, as people might not had read that far yet.
 These two books should definitly have a strong connection, as must users look at both.
 <br>
 The last method is the one we use.
 This is because all books have a chance of forming strong edges with all other books.
 To evaluate if 0.5 is a possible threshold we try it, along with other thresholds, and observe how many books are completely dropped, and we look at the degree distribution.
 In these findings a threshhold in the range 0.4-0.5 is optimal, as the graph has almost all books included (7665-7539), but does not have insanly high degrees (33-15).
 We choose 0.5, because we want to distinguish the graph into communitites that are not too large, and because of the nice property that the books appear togther at least half of the time the least frequent book appears.